What to wear with scoliosis?

 Shirts to wear under the scoliosis brace: It is best to wear a tight-fitting, seamless shirt or tank underneath the brace.
 This will eliminate chaffing and is also more sanitary for the brace and your skin.
 Look for shirts in breathable materials as the brace can often be warm.
-If you are wearing a Chêneau brace or a brace that comes up high underneath the armpit, it is recommended to wear a t-shirt or a tank with an axillary flap to protect the skin under the arm pit and for increased comfort.
+If you are wearing a Cheneau brace or a brace that comes up high underneath the armpit, it is recommended to wear a t-shirt or a tank with an axillary flap to protect the skin under the arm pit and for increased comfort.
 Seamless shirts can be difficult to find, so when you do find them buy a few!
 You should have several shirts to rotate through.
 Some people have had luck at Tilly’s for seamless camisoles, Under Armour for seamless t-shirts, or the Gap’s Modern Crew Tee which is light and comfortable and while it’s not seamless – it can be turned inside out to achieve the same effect.
 For more ideas on the best shirt to wear under a scoliosis brace check out this blog!

 Long tops/ tunics: Also a popular fashion trend, tunics and long shirts or tops conceal the brace nicely.
 Long button down shirts, sweaters, loose tank tops, and long hoodies all conceal not only the bottom of the brace, but the shape of the shirt can conceal the boxiness of a symmetrical brace or the over correction of our Chêneau brace: the Chêneau Gensingen®.
 These also nicely conceal any type of rib or hip prominence that is typical in a scoliotic body.
 Tops with cowl necks also conceal the axillary piece of a Cheneau brace, as well as any shoulder unleveling.